metalbear-co/metalbear.co/content/en/blog/kubenetes-operator/index.md

 ## This is where the tutorial starts

 In the sections that follow, we’ll be creating an APIService.
 We’ll use Rust, but implementations in other languages can be extrapolated from it fairly easily.
+First, clone our [example repository](https://github.com/metalbear-co/farm-operator):

 ```bash
 git clone https://github.com/metalbear-co/farm-operator.git
 cd farm-operator
 ```

-*Note that the example directory is divided into three steps, each with its prebuilt image.[\*](https://github.com/metalbear-co/farm-operator/pkgs/container/farm-operator).*
+*Note that the example directory is divided into three steps, each with its [prebuilt image](https://github.com/metalbear-co/farm-operator/pkgs/container/farm-operator).*

 To start us off, we have some boilerplate for a basic HTTP server.
 This server will eventually be our operator that returns a Llama 🦙 resource from its memory.
 It will also return the already existing Pod resource (retrieved from the Kubernetes cluster’s API), but with some modifications.